izzy-brown/Player-Impact-across-2023-24-EFL-Championship/README.md

 Built in Tableau, using data from FBref.

-'viz script.R' shows the R script used to scrape, clean, organise and manipulate data
+'viz script.R' shows the R script used to scrape, clean, organise and manipulate data.

-'Combined2024.csv' shows the data used (once scraped and merged)
+'Combined2024.csv' shows the data used (once scraped and merged).

-'EFL Player Impact.twbx' is the Tableau workbook with visualisations and dashboard
+'EFL Player Impact.twbx' is the Tableau workbook with visualisations and dashboard.